ymasory/sbt-prototype/README.md

 Warning: you *must* use sbt version 0.11.3.
 Due to the `scala-tools.org` debacle, sbt can no longer download other versions of itself automatically.

+*Please let me know if any software is out of date.
+That includes scala version, sbt version, and plugin versions.*

 ## Features ##
 ### sbt plugins ###
 - **xsbt-proguard-plugin**.
 Generate an executable jar of your project.